Murders of Channon Christian and Christopher Newsom: Murders

 On Saturday, January 6, 2007, Christian and Newsom planned to go for dinner together and attend a friend's party.
 That afternoon, Christian went to a friend's apartment to get ready.
 At around 8:00 pm, Christian's friend went to the party, and Christian stayed behind and waited for Newsom to pick her up.
 Newsom arrived, and he and Christian went to the apartment complex parking lot.

 The assailants observed Christian and Newsom standing close to Christian's vehicle in an embrace.
 They then decided to attack the couple.
 Both were forced into the backseat of Christian's SUV at gunpoint, had their hands tied behind their backs, and were taken to Davidson's house at 2316 Chipman Street.

 Both Christian and Newsom were raped.
 Newsom is believed to have been raped inside Davidson's house.
-According to the testimony of the Knox County Acting Medical Examiner, Newsom was sodomized with an object and raped by a minimum of one of the perpetrators.
+According to the testimony of the Knox County Acting Medical Examiner, Newsom was sodomized with an object and raped by at least one of the perpetrators.
 He was then taken to a set of railroad tracks where he was forced to walk barefoot to the location where he was murdered.
 Prosecutors believe a mangled dog leash found on a hillside leading up to the railroad tracks was used to force Newsom to walk to his death.

 When Newsom was murdered, his hands were bound behind his back, and his feet were bound together.
 He was blindfolded with a bandana and gagged with a sock.
 He wore only a shirt and underwear.
 Newsom was shot in his neck and the back.
 Newsom survived this shooting initially, but later was shot again in the head.
 The fatal shot was fired with the gun's muzzle against his head above his right ear, and it severed his brain stem.
-After killing Newsom, the assailants set his body on fire.
+After killing Newsom, the assailants wrapped him in a comforter, poured gasoline on him, and set his body on fire.